Skip to main content

 String String.Empty

-A String value, specifying the filter criteria.
+A String value that specifies the filter criteria.

 Use the FilterString property to invoke the FilterString Editor that enables you to specify filter criteria.